 Total Required Subject

-The foreign language requirement may be satisfied by applicants who demonstrate competence in a language other than English equivalent to or higher than expected of students who complete two years of foreign language study.
+The Language - other than English (foreign language) requirement may be satisfied by applicants who demonstrate competence in a language other than English equivalent to or higher than expected of students who complete two years of foreign language study.

 Applicants with disabilities are encouraged to complete college preparatory courses, if at all possible.
 If a student is judged unable to fulfill a specific course requirement because of his or her disability, alternative college preparatory courses may be substituted for specific subject requirements.
 Substitutions may be authorized on an individual basis after review and recommendation by the student's academic advisor or guidance counselor in consultation with the director of the university's disabled student services program.
 Students should be aware that failure to complete courses required for admission may limit their later enrollment in certain majors, particularly those involving mathematics.